Public Art Masterplan and Policies

 Policy P101 – Public Art and Art Collections

-Through this policy, the City has made a commitment to contribute 2% of the construction value of City development projects with a value greater than $2 million towards public art in above ground urban design public open space and community building projects.
+- Contributing 1% of the construction value of City projects with a value greater than $2 million towards public art in new above ground urban design, public open space and community building constructions and redevelopment projects.

 Recent commissions resulting from this Policy include public artworks at Manning Hub, Ernest Johnson Reserve, and Mindeerup.